Sometimes the Obvious Things are Overlooked

 How many bottles of herbal extract concentrate powder or granules have been opened at your practice and are now sitting on a shelf?

 According to the Kellogg Co., consumers typically have several opened boxes of breakfast cereals in their homes at any one time, and the time lapse between packaging and consumption of these cereals, in Kellogg’s opinion, requires the use of preservatives.

 Dehydrated teas, such as tea-pills, tablets, powders, and granules, are so lucrative for mass marketers, so accessible for practitioners, and so easy for patients.
 They have their place but there are significant drawbacks, and few educators stray from the path to mention them.

 PROBLEM: The industrialization of TCM results in pharmacies stocked with herbal extract concentrates that are stale/rancid and losing potency every day.
-“USE BY” date is unrealistic and misleading.
+“USE BY” date is unrealistic and misinterpreted.
 The focus here is on dried products in the pill or powder/granule form (dehydrated tea).
 Many herbs we use in TCM contain a high volume of potent medicinal oils: persica seed/Tao Ren, Armeniacae seed/Xing Ren, 20 commonly used seed varieties, and many other herbs.
 The changes that happen to the oils after an herbal tea is dehydrated is basic science . . .